rebel47/rebel47/README.md

 ```
 ```
     - 🌱 I’m currently learning React, Django and Flutter.
-    - 👯 I’m looking to collaborate on Djano and React projects.
+    - 👯 I’m looking to collaborate on Django and React projects.
     - 💬 Ask me about anything [here](https://twitter.com/ayaz_rebel47)
     - ⚡ Fun fact: There is a hacker attack every 39 seconds.
 ```